 mFRR, manual Frequency Restoration Reserve

 Fingrid procures capacity from the mFRR capacity market to ensure that there is sufficient amount of mFRR at any given time to maintain the power balance between production and consumption and for other needs required to ensure the operational security of the transmission network.
-In the mFRR capacity market, the reserve supplier undertakes to submit a number of mFRR energy offers to the mFRR energy market corresponding to the capacity offers accepted in the tendering process and receives capacity compensation for the capacity it maintains.
+In the mFRR capacity market, the BSP undertakes to submit a number of mFRR energy offers to the mFRR energy market corresponding to the capacity offers accepted in the tendering process and receives capacity compensation for the capacity it maintains.

-Participation in the mFRR energy and capacity market requires a balancing power market agreement with Fingrid and either a balancing service provider’s settlement agreement or an imbalance settlement agreement with the imbalance settlement unit eSett, as eSett performs the invoicing of mFRR energy.
+Participation in the mFRR energy and capacity market requires a mFRR market agreement with Fingrid and either a balancing service provider’s settlement agreement or an imbalance settlement agreement with the imbalance settlement unit eSett, as eSett performs the invoicing of mFRR energy.
 More information about these contracts and the invoicing model is available on the eSett website

 The mFRR energy market is currently being developed and the intention is for the Nordic mFRR energy market to become part of the Europe-wide reserve market.